Xtendify/Simple-Calendar/readme.txt

 * Fix: Multi-day events that span over to the first day of the month should now show correctly.
 * Feature: Added dropdown option on how to handle line breaks and paragraphs for the event template tags.
 * Dev: Removed WP Requirements from Composer.
+* Dev: Removed always enqueue and disable scripts options so scripts will load automatically on every page.

 = 3.0.12 - January 5, 2016 =